- July 2, 2018

 - Categories: Personal Injury

 If the news reports are right, it comes down to this: Walk at your own risk.
 The Insurance Institute for Highway Safety recently released a report noting that pedestrian deaths have increased 46% since 2009.
 Most pedestrian deaths occur not at intersections, but on busy, dark roads in suburbs and cities around the country.

 The Institute found a total of 5,987 pedestrians died in 2016 alone, which was 16% of all crash deaths.
 From 2009-16, pedestrian deaths soared 54% in urban regions, including both suburbs and cities.
-They also soared 67% on busy through roads or arterials, and 50% at non-intersections.
+With such alarming statistics, it’s no wonder that the services of a pedestrian accident lawyer are becoming increasingly sought after.
+Additionally, deaths surged by 67% on busy through roads or arterials, and 50% at non-intersections.